RakipGit/Risk_Assessment_Lab/README.md

 ---
 ## What I Did

+### 1. VM-AUDIT Setup

 Created a Windows 10 virtual machine in Hyper-V to use as the main assessment workstation.
+Installed and used:
+a) Advanced IP Scanner
+b) Total Network Inventory
+c) Tenable Nessus Essentials
+d) Python and the Python libraries for report generation
+e) LibreOffice for reviewing the generated xlsx files

+---

+### 2. Network Discovery with Advanced IP Scanner

+Used Advanced IP Scanner to identify active systems within the internal subnet.
+The scan was used to identify: IP addresses, Hostnames, MAC addresses, Device manufacturers and Available systems in the network.

+The results were exported as a HTML and later used by the Python reporting script to support Asset Inventory excel creation.

+---

+### 3. Asset Inventory Collection with Total Network Inventory

+The collection process used administrator credentials and gathered detailed information such as: Operating Systems, Computer Names, Hardware and Software Informations.

+This scan provided a broader asset management view than just a network discovery alone.

+---